turingschool/curriculum/source/projects/contact_manager.markdown

 * Run your tests and see that your `it 'is valid'` test fails.
 * Update the `let` block giving your `EmailAddress` and `address`.
 * Run the tests and see that they pass.
+* Update the controller spec and get the pending tests to pass.
 * Commit.

 * Write a test to check that an `EmailAddress` isn't valid unless it has a `person_id`
 * See it fail.
 * Update the model to validate the presence of that field.
-* Run the tests, and see a bunch of controller specs fail.
+* Run the tests, and see the `it 'is valid'` test fail as well as several controller specs.
-* Update the `valid_attributes` method in the controller spec.
+* Update the `valid_attributes` method in the controller specs.
-* Run the tests, and see the `it 'is valid'` test fail.
 * Update the `let` block in the email address spec.
 * Run your tests and make sure it *passes*

 If you're green, go ahead and check in those changes.

 ### Completing Email Addresses

 Now let's shift over to the integration tests.

 #### Displaying Email Addresses

-Before you play with displaying addresses, create a few of them manually in the console.
+Before you play with displaying email addresses, create a few of them manually in the console.

 * Open the `person_view_spec.rb`
 * Wrap all the existing tests, including the `before` block in a `describe` block for phone numbers.